imruljubair/A-Technique-to-Detect-Books-from-Library-Bookshelf-Image/README.md

 	b.
 DETECT: line detected as book boundary (shown as yellow lines) for each shelves.
 	c.
 BOOKS: extracted books.
 There is a naming format for each images: shelfNumber_bookNumber.jpg.
 For example, 2_7.jpg means this is extracted from shelf no. 2, book number 7.

 Note: Some sample input images are collected via google image searching.
+Another implementation can be found here: https://www.mathworks.com/matlabcentral/fileexchange/55134-a-technique-to-seperate-books-from-a-shelf-and-read-characters-from-it